-Donations to the Trust charities don’t go into a single pot or fund but are spread across multiple 'funds' within the charities.
+Donations to the Trust charity don’t go into a single pot or fund but are spread across multiple 'funds' within the charity.
 When a donor or fundraiser requests that their money is given to a specific cause within the Trust we allocate it to the 'fund' that most closely fits with their wishes.

 Funds are effectively mini charities within the main Trust charity, money held within a fund can only be used for the purposes that that fund was established for.
 For example money donated to the “Sunderland Cancer Patient Support Centre” fund will only be used to fund activities that support cancer patients and would not be used to fund projects in the dialysis unit.

 Every ward and department in the Trust has at least one fund, this includes the community services that are delivered across the area outside of hospital settings.
 Some have multiple funds reflecting the wide range of services those departments deliver.

 Below are descriptions of some of our funds, outlining how the funds are used.
 This is not a full list, if you are interested in a service or area not listed please contact email@example.com and we will confirm if that area has an allocated fund within our charities.
 The charities have over 300 funds between them, there should be one that fits your area of interest.

 The charity’s general fund is used to fund activity that takes place across multiple departments or wards and where it would be inappropriate for individual funds to meet the cost.
 It also steps in when a department or service requires more funds than is available in their own dedicated fund for a specific project.

 The general fund can be used to acquire state of the art equipment/technology, improve patient areas, support additional services and create new relaxation spaces, among other things.
 The aim of the general fund is to improve the patient and staff experience of the Trusts sites and services.